-- Make sure HotSync Manager is enabled on the HotSync Controls tab in the HotSync Software Setup window. - Make sure you selected Local on the Serial Port Settings tab in the HotSync Software Setup window, and that the Local Setup port matches the port where your HotSync cable is connected. - Try a lower Speed setting on the Serial Port Settings tab. - Make sure you aren't running a program, such as America Online, fax or telephony software, or AppleTalk networking that uses the serial port you selected in the Serial Port Settings tab.
+- Make sure HotSync Manager is enabled on the HotSync Controls tab in the HotSync Software Setup window. - If you are using the optional serial cradle/cable, make sure you selected Local on the Serial Port Settings tab in the HotSync software settings window, and that the Local Setup port matches the port where your cradle/cable is connected. - If you are using the optional serial cradle/cable, try a lower Speed setting on the Serial Port Settings tab. - If you are using the optional serial cradle/cable, make sure you aren't running a program, such as America Online, fax or telephony software, or AppleTalk networking that uses the serial port you selected in the Serial Port Settings tab.

 I tried to do a modem HotSync operation, but it did not complete successfully.
 Check the following on your computer:

-- Make sure your computer is turned on and that it does not shut down automatically as part of an energy-saving feature. - Make sure the modem connected to your computer is turned on and is connected to the outgoing phone line. - Make sure the modem you are using with your handheld has an on-off switch.
-Your handheld cannot "wake up" a modem that has an auto-off feature. - Make sure the modem is connected properly to a serial port or USB port on your computer and that it is connected to the incoming phone line.
+- Make sure your computer is turned on and that it does not shut down automatically as part of an energysaving feature. - Make sure the modem connected to your computer is turned on and is connected to the outgoing phone line. - Make sure the modem you are using with your handheld has an on-off switch.
+Your handheld cannot "wake up" a modem that has an auto-off feature. - Make sure the modem is connected properly to your computer and is connected to the incoming phone line.